background

 If a company’s assets were hypothetically liquidated (i.e. the difference between assets and liabilities), the remaining value is the shareholders’ equity account.

-Therefore, the assets side must always be equal to the sum of the liabilities and equity — which are the company’s two funding sources:
+Therefore, the assets side must always be equivalent to the sum of the liabilities and equity, the company’s two funding sources:

 The accounting equation sets the foundation of “double-entry” accounting, since it shows a company’s asset purchases and how they were financed (i.e. the off-setting entries).